dk-teknologisk-jahs/cvat/README.md

 # Set variables
-CVAT_ROOT_DIR=/home/jahs/GitHub/cvat # Change this to your CVAT directory NUCLIO_BIN_DIR=/home/jahs/GitHub/bin # Change this to the directory where you want to store nuctl USE_NUCLIO_VERSION=1.13.22 # Should match nuclio version used by CVAT
+CVAT_ROOT_DIR=/home/jahs/GitHub/cvat # Change this to your CVAT directory NUCLIO_BIN_DIR=/home/jahs/GitHub/bin # Change this to the directory where you want to store nuctl USE_NUCLIO_VERSION=1.14.0 # Should match nuclio version used by CVAT (1.13.22 and 1.14.1 both failed for CVAT v2.32.0, so sticking with 1.14.0 for now)

 # Create directory for nuctl if it doesn't exist
 mkdir -p "$NUCLIO_BIN_DIR"